willowtreeapps/vocable-android/Documentation/Crowdin.md

 integration page (linked at the top of this file).
 This PR should involve only string resource files.

+A CrowdIn integration should automatically create a config file, `crowdin.yml`, at the root of the project.

 POTENTIAL PITFALLS

 * At one point, we saw multiple trees appear under the "Sources" tab.
 It's unclear as to exactly